cristinav74/nightscout-lite/README.md

 # nightscout-lite
 A simple Android app that displays the data from a Heroku based Nightscout account

-This started as a project for Security of Mobile Devices course, Advanced Cyber Security master programme, University Politehnica of Bucharest.
+This started as a project for Security of Mobile Devices course, Advanced Cyber Security master programme, Faculty of Automatic Control and Computers, University "Politehnica" of Bucharest.
 You can find additional materials about Android security here: https://ocw.cs.pub.ro/courses/smd

 Nightscout Lite is a very simple Android application that uses this API from Nighscout: https://github.com/nightscout/cgm-remote-monitor/wiki/API-v1.0.0-beta-Endpoints.
 It shows a chart with the last blood glucose values, the NS profile and provides the possibility to set limits and trigger visual alarms accordingly.